lilyschlaug/BAE305-SP24-Lab2REAL/Lab-2.md

-# Lab 1 - Well-Equipped
+# Lab 2 - Basic Circuits

-# By: Joe Dvorak
+# By: Noah Lane & Lily Schlag
 # Summary
 Lab goal; summary of work performed; summary of outcome Lab 1 will be somewhat different since this is an introduction to the equipment.